|Nutritional Guidelines (per serving)|

 Now, create egg wash (combining egg and splash of water) and brush mixture over each cookie.

 Top with sesame seeds, to preference.

 Place in preheated oven at 350F for 20 to 25 minutes, or until golden brown.

 Remove, let cool on a plate, and serve!

-**You can also use a different method that Jane finds easier to do.
+- You can either make the "V" shape, or use a different method that some find easier to do.
 You can roll out the dough piece, break it in half and create two even pieces.
 Laying them side-by-side and pinch the tops together and braid the two pieces together.